Published Sep 12, 2025 3 Min Read

 Input tax credit (ITC) on GST on two-wheelers

-• Business use only: ITC can be claimed if the bike is used exclusively for business purposes.
+• Eligibility: ITC can be claimed only if the two-wheeler is used exclusively for commercial activities, such as delivery services, rentals, or official business travel.

 Conclusion